 Petrol, diesel prices finally fall: Check latest rates in metro cities

-New Delhi, Oct 03: Prices of petrol and diesel have come down on Thursday, October 3, first time in the last three weeks.
+New Delhi, Oct 03: Prices of petrol and diesel have come down on Thursday, October 3, the first time in the last three weeks.

-The state-run Indian Oil Corporation (IOC) which review the domestic fuel rates on a daily basis rate, has cut the petrol price by 8-10 paise while diesel rate increased by 5 to 6 paise accorss the country.
+The state-run Indian Oil Corporation (IOC) which review the domestic fuel rates on a daily basis rate, has cut the petrol price by 8-10 paise while diesel rate increased by 5 to 6 paise across the country.

 According to the latest rate, a litre of petrol costs Rs 74.51 in Delhi, Rs 80.11 in Mumbai, Rs 77 in Bengaluru.
-In Chennai, petrol coasts Rs 77.40 a litre, while diesel was being sold at Rs 71.24 a litre.
+In Chennai, petrol costs Rs 77.40 a litre, while diesel was being sold at Rs 71.24 a litre.

-In Kolkata, petrol is retailing at Rs 77.14 a litre today, while diesel price were at Rs 69.85 a litre today.
+In Kolkata, petrol is retailing at Rs 77.14 a litre today, while diesel price was at Rs 69.85 a litre today.

 Petrol, diesel prices in the four metropolitan cities